scorsi/first-test-horilang/README.md

         counter = 0
     }
      */

+    destructor {                            // Called automatically when no longer used print("Bye bye")
+    }

     // Private equivalent access to this type func addToCounter (val toAdd : Integer) : val Integer =